pyeventsourcing/eventsourcing/README.md

 You don't need to do anything.
 However before using the new optimistic concurrency controls you will need to migrate an existing database schema to have the new 'entity_versions' table, and you will also need to add a record to that table for each stored event.
-See notes in doc string of EventSourcingApplication class for a zero-downtime migration approach.
+See notes in doc string of EventSourcedApplication class for a zero-downtime migration approach.

 To enable optimistic concurrency control, set the application constructor argument named 'enable_occ' to a True value.